Skip to main content Skip to footer

 Get to know the role

-Advocacy plays a crucial role in addressing health inequalities and ensuring access to healthcare services.
-As a learning disability nurse, you'll work to reduce barriers to individuals living full and independent lives.
-You might also help people gain the skills needed for employment.
+Advocacy plays a crucial role in addressing health inequalities and access to healthcare services.
+You’ll help to reduce barriers, so people can live full and independent lives.
+You might also help them gain the skills needed for employment.

 Your main tasks could include: